 Her books Mathematical Mindsets and MATH-ish are excellent reads.
 She especially suggests that higher Math is creative in nature, and understanding the creativity in Math can inspire young learners to find new interest in the subject or understand it better than by just rote learning.

-Strategies for Parents to Support Math Fact Fluency at Home
+Parent Strategies to Build Math Fact Fluency at Home

 Parents can make math practice enjoyable through simple games and activities.
 Card games, board games, and dice activities offer repeated chances to work with numbers while having fun.
 During car rides or meal prep, parents can ask quick mental math questions to get more practice.